 The second option for a card grip is just a slight alteration from the straight cut.
 You want to pretend like you are going to cut the corner of the card off with those pretend finger scissors.

 For both of these, you don’t want to be squeezing the card super hard.
 You just want enough grip between the two fingers that you can’t easily pull the card out with the other hand.
 If that is confusing to understand, just pick up a card like your playing any regular card game.
 Unless you are in a heated game of rummy at a retirement home, you won’t be gripping the card with a sweaty passion.

 You usually grip it just hard enough to keep it level and out of the sight of others prying eyes.
 Gripping the card level will help you have a better chance of it staying level when you release it during the throw.
 The more level you release it, the better your card throwing results will be.

 Now that you know some methods of gripping the cards, we will now look at what to do with your other fingers.
 You simply want to put your thumb on top of your index finger and have your ring and pinky fingers tucked in and out of the way.

 The easiest way to figure out throwing part for this throwing technique is by now pretending your hand and fingers are a gun.

-The main area of focus with the arm movement is that you wait to turn the wrist fully until at the last second.
-Also remember to release the card as flat as possible.
+The main area of focus with the arm movement is that you wait to turn the wrist fully until the last second.
+Also, remember to release the card as flat as possible.

 Perfecting The Flick